2007 UAW-Ford 500: Practice and qualifying

 Two 60-minute practice sessions were held on the Friday before Sunday's race.
 Stewart set the fastest time in the first practice session with a lap of 49.118 seconds.
 Jeff Gordon was second-fastest.
 Positions three through ten were filled by Ken Schrader, Robby Gordon, Kyle Petty, Kasey Kahne, David Stremme, Martin Truex Jr., Greg Biffle, and Burton.
-Hamiln was forbidden by NASCAR to partake in its closing minutes because he was observed bump-drafting other cars.
+Hamlin was forbidden by NASCAR to partake in its closing minutes because he was observed bump-drafting other cars.
 Darby explained that Hamlin was the most aggressive driver out of all those cautioned by NASCAR.
 Later that day, Stewart led the second practice session with a lap of 49.347 seconds; Paul Menard was 0.045 seconds slower in second.
 Kyle Busch, Kurt Busch, Jamie McMurray, Truex, Burton, Jeff Green, Tony Raines, and Johnny Sauter were in positions three through ten.
 After practice, drivers complained of hindered visibility at the front of the car, due to a larger cockpit and spoiler.
 They felt this had the potential to cause a multi-car accident, and were worried about the possibility of getting airborne if hit by others.

 Fifty-one cars were entered in the qualifier on Saturday afternoon, according to NASCAR's qualifying procedure, forty-three were allowed to race.
 Each driver ran two laps, with the starting order determined by the competitor's fastest times.
 Toyotas took five of the first six spots, as Michael Waltrip clinched the fourth pole position of his career, and his first since the 2005 Pocono 500, with a time of 50.648 seconds.
 He was joined on the grid's front row by Dave Blaney whose lap was 0.062 seconds slower.
 Vickers qualified in third.
 Fourth was Joe Nemechek, and David Reutimann fifth.
 The next three spots on the grid was composed of drivers who were required to qualify on time or risk missing the race: Villeneuve, John Andretti, and Bobby Labonte.
 Kahne and Elliott Sadler completed the top ten.
 Of the drivers in the chase, Stewart started 11th, Truex 13th, Hamlin 18th, and Johnson 19th.
 The eight drivers who failed to qualify were A. J. Allmendinger, Boris Said, Scott Riggs, Sam Hornish Jr., Jeremy Mayfield, Sterling Marlin, Ward Burton and Kevin Lepage.
 Kurt Busch and David Ragan's cars were found to be too low at the front during post-qualifying inspection, and were mandated to start at the back of the field.
 Afterward, Waltrip said, "I felt confident yesterday that we would make the race.
 Our qualifying lap was faster than what we ran in practice.
 If I only had to worry about my car, I would've been happier."